 The Company evaluates if an arrangement qualifies to be a lease as per the requirements of Ind AS 116.
 Identification of a lease requires significant judgment.
-The Company uses significant judgement in assessing the lease term (including anticipated renewals) and the applicable discount rate.
+The Company uses significant judgment in assessing the lease term (including anticipated renewals) and the applicable discount rate.

-The Company determines the lease term as the non-cancellable period of a lease, together with both periods covered by an option to extend the lease if the Company is reasonably certain to exercise that option, and periods covered by an option to terminate the lease if the Company is reasonably certain not to exercise that option in assessing whether the Company is reasonably certain to exercise an option to extend a lease, or not to exercise an option to terminate a lease, it considers all relevant facts and circumstances that create an economic incentive for the Company to exercise the option to exercise the lease.
+The Company determines the lease term as the non-cancellable period of a lease, together with both periods covered by an option to extend the lease if the Company is reasonably certain to exercise that option, and periods covered by an option to terminate the lease if the Company is reasonably certain not to exercise that option in assessing whether the Company is reasonably certain to exercise an option to extend a lease, or not to exercise an option to terminate a lease, it considers all relevant facts and circumstances that create an economic incentive for the Company to exercise the option to extend the lease, or not to exercise the option to terminate the lease.
 The Company revises the lease term if there is a change in the non-cancellable period of a lease.